-Poliomyelitis, commonly called polio, is an infectious disease.
+Poliomyelitis is commonly called polio.
+It is an infectious disease.
 It is caused by 1 of 3 types of poliovirus.
 Polio is easily spread from person to person.
 The poliovirus is a virus that can cause paralysis.
-But, most people who are infected with polio have no symptoms and a few have mild symptoms.
+But most people who are infected with polio have no symptoms, and a few have mild symptoms.
 Very few people who get polio develop paralysis.
 Since the polio vaccine was invented in 1955, polio has been nearly stamped out.
-In the U.S. There have been no known cases of polio since 1979.
+In the U.S., there have been no known cases of polio since 1979.

 Poor and developing countries may not have access to the vaccine.
 Polio is still a concern in these areas, especially for infants and children.

 Polio is caused by 1 of 3 types of the poliovirus.
-It usually spreads due to contact with infected feces.
-This often happens from poor hand washing.
-It can also happen from ingestion of contaminated food or water.
+It often spreads due to contact with infected feces.
+This often happens from poor handwashing.
+It can also happen from eating or drinking contaminated food or water.
 It can also be spread when an infected person coughs or sneezes infected droplets into the air.
-Those infected with the virus can excrete the virus in their stool for several weeks.
-People are most contagious immediately before the onset of symptoms and soon after they appear.
+Those with the virus can excrete the virus in their stool for several weeks.
+People are most contagious right before symptoms start and soon after they appear.